isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-control-torpedo-grass-in-your-lawn/index.md

 ## Final Thoughts About Torpedo Grass in Your Lawn

 Torpedo grass is a formidable foe for any homeowner striving for a pristine lawn.
 Its aggressive rhizomes and adaptability make it a persistent challenge.
-However, with accurate identification, a proactive prevention strategy, and the diligent application of appropriate control methods�whether manual removal, solarization, or carefully chosen herbicides�you can significantly reduce its impact.
+However, with accurate identification, a proactive prevention strategy, and the diligent application of appropriate control methodswhether manual removal, solarization, or carefully chosen herbicidesyou can significantly reduce its impact.

 The battle against torpedo grass is often a marathon, not a sprint.
 By arming yourself with knowledge and committing to consistent effort, you can protect your desirable turf and reclaim the beauty of your lawn from this invasive intruder.